 This is the table that started it all and it only cost twenty dollars.
 It was water stained and had a dated blonde finish.

 The deeper stain really highlighted the wood design and graining of the piece.

 This piece is a lesson on not to judge something before really looking it over.
 This buffet was found at a garage sale.
 Everyone was passing it by because of some damage to the front drawer.
 With closer inspection, I realized the front could be filled in with wood putty and painted over.
 I got the buffet at a great price, and it remains one of my favorite pieces!

 I found this really sad looking table in an old barn.
 It had been used to store tools and as a result was covered with rust stains and the top was all marked up.
 Don’t laugh, but furniture sometimes speaks to me.
 This one was saying take a chance on me and bring me back to life!

 I found this old dresser on Craig’s List.
 I really liked the lines and especially the unique legs.
 The “medallion” trim on the front was missing in quite a few spots.
-I realized that I could take it all off and sand it down and get to smooth wood on the drawers.
-To give it a more contemporary look, I stained the beautiful wood drawers, replaced the handles and painted the body black.
+I realized that I could take it all off and sand it down to a smooth finish giving it a more contemporary look.
+I stained the beautiful wood drawers, replaced the handles and painted the body black.
 Loved the way it turned out!